-Nicomsoft Ltd. - HDMI, the HDMI Logo and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.
+Nicomsoft Ltd. - The terms HDMI and HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing LLC in the United States and other countries.

 DisplayPort and DisplayPort Compliance Logo are trademarks owned by the Video Electronics Standards Association.